SigChainGuard/SigChainGuard/README.md

 **Website & Dashboard:** [sigchainguard.com](https://sigchainguard.com)

 Once released: create an account, register your game via the BTKV verification flow, get your API key, and drop the Unity package into your project.
+Integration takes under 30 minutes.

 ---